FREQUENTLY ASKED QUESTIONS

 Are there additional ways to be notified of future solicitation opportunities to provide goods or services to the city?

-Notifications will also be published: in The Beacon News, the City of Aurora’s local newspaper; On DemandStar by Oniva, a web based broadcast site for government solicitations; and if applicable, the IDOT website.
+Notifications will also be published: in The Aurora Beacon News; On DemandStar by Oniva, a web based broadcast site for government solicitations; and if applicable, the IDOT website.

 What must I do to become registered as a vendor of the city?